Professor David Ascher

 B.Biotech | B.Sci(Hon) | LLB | PhD | MRACI CChem

-David Ascher is Head of the Computational Biology and Clinical Informatics laboratory at the Baker Institute and in the Department of Biochemistry, University of Melbourne.
-He is a Director of the Australian Society for Medical Research, an Associate Editor of PBMB and holds honorary positions at Cambridge University, FIOCRUZ, and the Tuscany University Network.
+David Ascher is Head of the Computational Biology and Clinical Informatics laboratory at the Baker Institute, Deputy Director of Biotechnology at The University of Queensland, and Head of Systems and Computational Biology at Bio21 Institute.
+He is an Associate Editor of PBMB and Frontiers in Bioinformatics and Guest Editor at PLOS Genetics, and holds honorary positions at Cambridge University, FIOCRUZ, and the Tuscany University Network.

 Working with clinical collaborators in Australia, Brazil and UK, these methods have been translated into the clinic to guide the diagnosis, management and treatment of a number of hereditary diseases, rare cancers and drug resistant infections.